brianz/udacity-sdc-p4/README.md

 ### Thresholding using color transformations and gradients

 The next step was creating a pipeline which takes an undistorted image as input and returns a binary/thresholded image as output.
-This code can be seen in the `pipeline` command.
+This first iteration of my code can be seen in the `pipeline` command.

-The thresholding consists of three steps:
+While this version worked fairly well it one main problem where dark shadows across the road were being picked up as "good" pixels and threw off the polyfit.

+The original steps ere:

 - Convert the image to `HLS` color space and extract the `S` channel.
 The `S` channel was chosen because it does the best job of clearly identifying lanes